konrad-jamrozik/droidmate/TROUBLESHOOTING.md

+  Copyright (c) 2012-2016 Saarland University
+  All rights reserved.

+  Author: Konrad Jamrozik, github.com/konrad-jamrozik

+  This file is part of the "DroidMate" project.

+  www.droidmate.org

+  Date of last full review: 10 May 2016

 # Troubleshooting

-All the mentioned log `.txt` files by default are located under `repo/dev/droidmate/dev1/logs`.
+All the mentioned log `.txt` files by default are located under `repo/dev/droidmate/output_device1/logs`.

 ### Uiautomator-daemon service did not terminate ###

-Still occurring as of 30 Apr 2016.
+Still occurring as of 10 May 2016.

 #### Symptoms:
 `master_log.txt` shows: